FABRIC PLANTING POTS

-In the previous Spring/Summer seasons, we found a way to incorporate material Plant Bags into our gardening routine to help keep the plants healthy and hydrated in between jobs and prior to going in the ground.
+In the previous Spring/Summer seasons, we found a way to incorporate fabric bags into our gardening routine to help keep the plants healthy and hydrated between jobs and before going in the ground.
 We believe in using practical and efficient tools.
-These Plant Bags have allowed the process of removing, transplanting and storing plants to be a lot easier, whilst preserving the life of the plant.
+They have allowed the process of removing, transplanting, and storing flowers to be a lot easier while preserving the roots' life.

-The bags are made of a preamble, breathable fabric with a number of benefits, coming in a variety of sizes to accommodate different kinds/sizes of plants.
-The sizes we currently use are the 5 gallon, 10 gallon and 15 gallon.
+They are made of a preamble, breathable cloth with several benefits, coming in various sizes to accommodate plants' different kinds/sizes.
+The sizes we currently have in stock are the 5, 10 and 15 gallons.

-For other landscaping companies or even independent gardeners, being able to store your own selection of plants that are commonly used by clients is ideal.
-The plant bags are versatile and space efficient, and are great for transporting in between locations.
-If you're interested, you can buy in bulk and get your logo screen printed on them.
+For other landscaping companies or even independent gardeners, being able to store your selection that is commonly used by clients is ideal.
+They are versatile and space-efficient and are great for transporting in between locations.
+If you're interested, you can purchase in bulk and get your logo screen printed on them.

-Depending on the type of plant, it may be overly thirsty for a drink of water while other plants may prefer not to be in standing water.
-If a plant is left in standing water, it can develop mold or fungus.
-To avoid that, we recommend using the plant bags because of it's breathable material, it allows the water to drain with ease, leaving the soil moist enough to keep it thoroughly hydrated without drowning the roots and thus potentially killing the plant.
+Depending on the type of plant, it may be overly thirsty for a drink, while others may prefer not to be in standing water; it can develop mould or fungus.
+To avoid that, we recommend using fabric because it's a breathable material; it drains with ease, leaving the soil moist enough to keep it thoroughly hydrated without drowning the roots and thus potentially killing it.